Ivanka Trump talks harassment in Japan

 She also called for boosting equal participation in "traditionally male-dominated sectors of our economy".

-Many seats in the room where she spoke were left empty, which officials blamed on security restrictions.
+Officials blamed the many empty seats in the hall on security restrictions.

+Ms Trump's father has been accused by multiple women of sexual harassment and assault, all of which his representatives have denied.

+Accusations of groping, forced kissing, and walking unannounced into changing areas at beauty pageants were made against Donald Trump when he was running for president.

-Past weeks have brought heightened focus on sexual harassment following the Harvey Weinstein scandal in the US.
+Past weeks have brought heightened focus on sexual harassment around the world, which was sparked by the accusations against Hollywood movie mogul Harvey Weinstein, continued in the #metoo movement where victims shared stories online, and has already claimed the job of a UK cabinet minister, Michael Fallon.

+When asked last week about the claims against Mr Trump, White House press secretary Sarah Sanders said all the women who made accusations against Mr Trump were lying.

-"All too often, our workplace culture fails to treat women with appropriate respect," Ms Trump said at the World Assembly for Women in Tokyo.
+At the World Assembly for Women in Tokyo, Ms Trump said: "All too often, our workplace culture fails to treat women with appropriate respect.

 "This takes many forms, including harassment, which can never be tolerated," she added.